markalab/hpmoc/README.md

 # hpmoc: HEALPix Multi-Order Coordinate Partial Skymaps

+## Citing and Acknowleding

+If you use `hpmoc` in published research, we ask that you cite [Stefan Countryman's thesis](https://academiccommons.columbia.edu/doi/10.7916/c8n9-p112).
+`hpmoc` is introduced in section 4.5.13.

+`hpmoc` is licensed under the terms of the [GNU General Public License, version 2 or later](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

 ## Installation

 `hpmoc` has only a few dependencies, but they are large numerical/scientific